jezen/minimal-hs-nix-aws/README.md

 I would like to see rate limiting with nginx, and a strategy for banning scrapers and brute-force attempts, possibly with fail2ban.

 n.b.
-The Haskell application must be deployed on a Linux machine.
+The Haskell application must be compiled on a Linux machine.